shvdiwnkozbw/SMTC/README.md

 ```
 It is flexible to adjust the number of slots (semantic centers) `num_slots`, the number of sampled slots (instances per semantic) `num_instances`, input frame length `num_frame` and rate `gap` to explore the impact of these import hyper-parameters.

 The original version sets a strict standard to filter the valid instances to ensure the high quality instance samples in training.
 Hence, it requires very long training iterations to let the model satisfy this standard.
 To address this limitation, we update a new version by relaxing the standard for valid instance sample filtering, so that the training requires much fewer computational resources and reaches a tradeoff between performance and efficiency.
-The newly introduced strategies include using lower threshold to filter valid activation area, freezing DINO pretrained ViT weights in the early stages of training, etc. For this efficient version, it only requires around 7k iterations to achieve promising results.
+The newly introduced strategies include using lower threshold to filter valid activation area, freezing DINO pretrained ViT weights in the early stages of training, etc. This efficient version only requires around 7k iterations to achieve promising results.

 ```
 python -W ignore -m torch.distributed.launch --nproc_per_node=4 --use_env \